-- If you have a major life change, like getting married, having a baby, or losing a job, before or after the open enrollment period, you may still be able to buy a health plan in the Missouri Health Insurance Marketplace.
+However, if you experience a major life change outside of open enrollment, like getting married, having a baby, or losing a job, you may still be able to buy a health plan in the Marketplace.
 This is called a Special Enrollment Period.

 What if I miss open enrollment for the Missouri Health Insurance Marketplace?
 What is a Special Enrollment Period?

-If you didn’t enroll in a health insurance plan by the open enrollment period deadline, you may qualify for a Special Enrollment Period to enroll in Marketplace coverage.
-If you have a major life change, like getting married, having a baby, or losing a job, after the open enrollment period ends, you may still be able to buy a health plan in the Missouri Health Insurance Marketplace within 60 days of the life event.
+If you didn’t enroll in a health insurance plan by the open enrollment deadline, you may qualify for a Special Enrollment Period to enroll in Marketplace coverage.
+A Special Enrollment Period is a period of time outside of open enrollment when some people can enroll in or change an insurance plan in the Marketplace.
+In general, you may get a Special Enrollment Period when you have a qualifying life event, which is a major life change, like getting married, having a baby, or losing a job.
+After the open enrollment period ends, you may still be able to buy a health plan in the Marketplace within 60 days of your qualifying life event.